SOS-WATER

 June 29th, 2023|

-SOS-Water partner POLIMI, in collaboration with other international researchers, published a new paper on Water Resources Research on how to reduce impact of reservoirs on sediment connectivity in river by integrating sediment management strategies into [...]
+SOS-Water partner POLIMI, in collaboration with other international researchers, published a new paper on Water Resources Research on how to reduce impact of reservoirs on sediment connectivity in river by integrating sediment management strategies [...]